reagent-project/reagent/docs/WhenDoComponentsUpdate.md

 ### Efficient Re-renders

-Its only via rerenders that a UI will change.
+It's only via rerenders that a UI will change.
 So re-rendering is pretty essential.

 On the other hand, unnecessary re-rendering should be avoided.
 In the worst case, it could lead to performance problems.
 By unnecessary rendering, I mean rerenders which result in unchanged HTML.
 That's a whole lot of work for no reason.